My Journey Into Funeral Videography and Photography

 As my skills developed, I travelled across the UK and Europe, filming not only weddings but also corporate events, NHS medical procedures, and Health & Safety training videos for major companies including Cadbury's, Severn Trent, Bombardier, Drax Power Station, and Arriva Trains.

-I’ve had the privilege of working in extraordinary locations — travelling through a manmade tunnel deep inside an Italian mountain to document the flow of water through a giant turbine, filming in French castles, and visiting behind the scenes in places the public would never normally see.
+I've had the privilege of working in extraordinary locations — travelling through a manmade tunnel deep inside an Italian mountain to document the flow of water through a giant turbine, filming in French castles, and going behind the scenes in places the public would never normally see.

 But live events have always been where my heart lies.
-I’ve always loved the challenge of capturing moments as they naturally unfold and transforming them into something meaningful.
-That passion eventually led me into funeral videography and photography, and later into live funeral streaming — where I could use those same skills to help families honour, remember, and share such important moments with dignity and care.
+I've always loved the challenge of capturing moments as they naturally unfold and transforming them into something meaningful.
+That passion eventually led me into funeral videography and photography, and later into funeral live streaming — where I could use those same skills to help families honour, remember, and share such important moments with dignity and care.

 A Jamaican Funeral Changed Everything

 About eight years ago, I was asked to film a Jamaican funeral for a family who were struggling to find someone willing to take it on.
-Without hesitation, I agreed — unaware that this moment would change the course of my career.
-From the moment I began filming, I was moved in a way I had never experienced before.
-The emotion, the energy, and the celebration of life within that service were extraordinary.
+Without hesitation, I agreed — unaware that this moment would change the course of my career entirely.

-When I delivered the final film, the family told me they had “never seen a funeral film so beautifully crafted — something we can cherish for generations to come.”
 Word spread quickly.
-More families began to reach out, and within 18 months, I had filmed nearly 100 funerals across the UK.
+More families began to reach out, and within 18 months I had filmed nearly 100 funerals across the UK.

 A Service That Became a Lifeline

-Few videographers and photographers choose to specialise in funerals, and those who do don’t always approach it with the level of sensitivity, care, and storytelling that these moments deserve.
+Few videographers and funeral photographers choose to specialise in funerals, and those who do don't always approach it with the level of sensitivity, care, and storytelling that these moments deserve.
 I recognised that early on — and knew I could offer something different.

 A Commitment to Honouring Every Life

-Every funeral is different — a story of love, faith, culture, and connection.
-It’s an honour and a privilege to help families preserve those moments, and it’s a responsibility I never take lightly.
+It's an honour and a privilege to help families preserve those moments, and it's a responsibility I never take lightly.

 The First Funeral I Filmed